Chrome “Managed by your organization” virus Removal Guide

 What is Chrome “Managed by your organization” virus?

-“Managed by your organization” is a notification that can affect Google Chrome web browser
+“Managed by your organization” is a legitimate Chrome feature that recently has been used by some browser hijackers

 Managed by your organization is a Google Chrome notification that might indicate potentially unwanted program infection

-While “Managed by your organization” can be a useful function for companies, potentially unwanted program developers are abusing the functionality in order to control users' web browsing patterns by modifying Google Chrome's policies for the user.
-There is a wide variety of PUPs that can be related to this issue, but most likely, the issue lies within a well-known computer infections like Bundlore, OptimumSearch, CapitaSearch, and many others.
+While the “Managed by your organization” Chrome feature can be a useful function for companies, potentially unwanted program developers are abusing the functionality in order to control users' web browsing patterns by modifying Google Chrome's policies for the user.
+There is a wide variety of PUPs that can be related to this issue, but most likely, the issue lies within well-known computer infections like Comet Search, OptimumSearch, CapitaSearch, Mazy search, and many others.
 In any case, if Chrome is saying it's Managed by Your Organization and you are not a part of one, you have a computer infection issue that you should take care of, as we will explain how.